-As the world’s first professional long-distance dog sled team, we can proudly say that Team QRILL Pet represents some of the best mushers in the world.
-Learn more about our team members Joar Leifseth Ulsom, Dallas Seavey, Marit Beate Kasin, Thomas Wærner and young aspiring Hanna Lyrek.
+As the world’s first professional long-distance dog sled team, we can proudly say that QRILL Pet Mushing Team represents some of the best mushers in the world.
+Learn more about our team members Joar Leifseth Ulsom, Dallas Seavey, Marit Beate Kasin, Thomas Wærner and Hanna Lyrek.

 See latest video